How scoring works

 The two phrases look alike and mean different things

-Read enough water-filter marketing and you will see two phrases used almost interchangeably: 'tested to NSF standards' and 'NSF certified.'
-They sound like the same claim dressed in different words.
+Spend a few minutes reading water-filter boxes and you will keep meeting two phrases that sound identical: 'tested to NSF standards' and 'NSF certified.'
+It is easy to read them as the same promise in different words.
 They are not.
-One is a result a company arranged once; the other is a program a third party runs continuously and publishes.
+One is a result a company arranged once and printed itself.
+The other is a program a third party runs continuously and publishes for anyone to check.

-This distinction is the reason FilterScored exists.
-A filter can carry impressive contaminant-reduction numbers and still have no certification behind them that anyone can check.
-Our job is to tell you which claims are verifiable and which ones rest on the manufacturer's own paperwork.
+This one distinction is the reason FilterScored exists.
+A filter can show you impressive contaminant-reduction numbers and still have nothing behind them that you can independently confirm.
+Our job is to tell you, for each claim, whether you can verify it yourself or whether you are taking the manufacturer's own paperwork on faith.

 What 'NSF certified' actually involves

-NSF/ANSI standards (for example, Standard 42 for taste and odor, Standard 53 for health-related contaminants like lead, and Standard 58 for reverse osmosis) are written specifications.
-Certification is the process of an accredited certifier confirming that a specific product model meets a specific standard, then keeping that confirmation current.
+Start with what these labels point to.
+NSF/ANSI standards are written specifications: Standard 42 covers taste and odor, Standard 53 covers health-related contaminants like lead, and Standard 58 covers reverse osmosis.
+Certification is the part you care about as a buyer.
+It is an accredited certifier confirming that a specific product model meets a specific standard, then keeping that confirmation current instead of letting it lapse.

-According to NSF, certification is not a single test.
-It includes evaluating the product, testing it against the standard's contaminant-reduction and structural requirements, auditing the manufacturing facility, and re-testing products from the market on a recurring basis.
-The certifier also reviews the product's marketing and labeling so the claims match what was actually certified.
+Here is what that buys you.
+According to NSF, certification is not one test and done.
+It means evaluating the product, testing it against the standard's contaminant-reduction and structural requirements, auditing the factory that makes it, and pulling products off the market to re-test them on a recurring basis.
+The certifier even reviews the product's marketing and labeling so the claims on the box match what was actually certified.
+In other words, someone keeps watching after the sale.

-Three accredited bodies certify water treatment units to these same NSF/ANSI standards: NSF itself, the Water Quality Association (WQA, under its Gold Seal program), and IAPMO R&T. A product certified by any of the three is listed in that certifier's public database against named model numbers and named contaminant claims.
+You are not limited to one gatekeeper.
+Three accredited bodies certify water treatment units to these same NSF/ANSI standards: NSF itself, the Water Quality Association (WQA, under its Gold Seal program), and IAPMO R&T. Whichever one certifies a product, it gets listed in that certifier's public database against named model numbers and named contaminant claims, so you can go look it up by hand.

 What 'tested to' usually means

-'Tested to NSF standards,' 'NSF-tested,' 'tested to NSF/ANSI 53,' and similar phrases describe something narrower.
-They typically mean a lab ran a product against some part of a standard's test method on some occasion.
-NSF's own guidance is direct about this: phrases like these are not the same as certification and may not indicate independent third-party verification at all.
+Now the other phrase.
+'Tested to NSF standards,' 'NSF-tested,' 'tested to NSF/ANSI 53,' and their cousins describe something much narrower than it sounds.
+They usually mean a lab ran the product against some part of a standard's test method, once, at some point.
+NSF's own guidance says this plainly: phrases like these are not the same as certification, and may not even involve independent third-party verification at all.

-A 'tested to' result can be perfectly real and still leave open questions a certification answers.
-Was the whole standard applied, or only the contaminant lines the brand wanted to show?
-Was the test done at the rated capacity of the filter, or on a fresh cartridge?
-Is the facility audited?
-Is the product re-tested over time?
-Are the marketing claims policed against the data?
-With a one-time test arranged and published by the seller, you are taking those answers on trust.
+A 'tested to' result can be completely genuine and still leave you with the questions certification would have answered.
+Was the whole standard applied, or only the contaminant lines that flattered the brand?
+Was the test run at the filter's rated capacity, or on a brand-new cartridge?
+Is the factory audited?
+Is the product re-tested as the years pass?
+Is anyone checking the marketing against the data?
+With a one-time test the seller arranged and published, every one of those answers is something you are taking on trust.

-There is also a cost and structure angle worth naming plainly.
-Certification carries fees and ongoing obligations.
-Some companies decide the independent-lab route is cheaper or lets them test against more contaminants than a standard covers.
-That can be a defensible business choice.
-It is still not certification, and a buyer deserves to know which one they are looking at.
+It is worth being fair about why a company might choose this path.
+Certification costs money and comes with ongoing obligations.
+Some brands decide the independent-lab route is cheaper, or that it lets them test against more contaminants than a single standard covers.
+That can be a perfectly reasonable business call.
+It is still not certification, and you deserve to know which of the two you are looking at before you pay.

 How to verify a certification yourself in under five minutes

-You do not have to take anyone's word, including ours.
-Each accredited certifier publishes a searchable listing.
+The good news is you do not have to take anyone's word, including ours, and it takes only a few minutes.
+Each accredited certifier publishes a database you can search yourself.
 For NSF, search the Drinking Water Treatment Units database at info.nsf.org/Certified/DWTU.
 For WQA Gold Seal products, use find.wqa.org/find-products.
 For IAPMO R&T, use the Product Listing Directory at pld.iapmo.org.

-Search by brand or trade name, then confirm three things.
-First, the exact model number you intend to buy appears, not just a similar one.
-Second, the standard listed matches the claim that mattered to you (Standard 53 for lead, for example, not just Standard 42 for taste).
-Third, the specific contaminant is named in the listing's reduction claims.
-A product can be certified to Standard 53 for one contaminant and say nothing about another.
+Search by brand or trade name, then check three things before you trust the claim.
+First, the exact model number you are about to buy is there, not just a close relative.
+Second, the standard listed is the one that matters to you (Standard 53 for lead, say, not just Standard 42 for taste).
+Third, your specific contaminant is actually named in the listing's reduction claims.
+A product can be certified to Standard 53 for one contaminant and stay completely silent about the one you care about.

-If the model is not in the certifier's database, it is not certified to that standard, regardless of what the box, the product page, or a review says.
-'Tested to' language on a product that is absent from every certifier's database is the clearest signal that you are looking at a self-arranged test rather than a certification.
+If the model is not in the database, it is not certified to that standard, no matter what the box, the product page, or a glowing review tells you.
+When you see 'tested to' language on a product that shows up in none of the certifier databases, that is your clearest signal you are looking at a test the seller arranged for itself, not a certification.

 Named examples: who leans on 'tested to' and who certifies

-Berkey is the most prominent example of the 'tested to' approach.
-Its own materials state that the Black Berkey elements are tested to applicable NSF/ANSI protocols by independent laboratories, and that the company has not pursued formal NSF/ANSI certification, citing cost and the volume of water a full certification test would require.
-The lab reports exist; the third-party certification does not.
+Berkey is the name you are most likely to run into here, and it is the clearest example of the 'tested to' approach.
+Its own materials say the Black Berkey elements are tested to applicable NSF/ANSI protocols by independent laboratories, and that the company has not pursued formal NSF/ANSI certification, citing cost and the sheer volume of water a full certification test would require.
+So the lab reports exist; the third-party certification does not.
+That is the gap to keep in mind when you read its numbers.

-Clearly Filtered publishes detailed performance data sheets showing reduction percentages for a long list of contaminants, generated by independent labs.
-This is test data the company commissions and presents.
-It is not the same as a model appearing in NSF's, WQA's, or IAPMO's certified-products databases, so check those listings directly before treating any specific claim as certified.
+Clearly Filtered is a softer version of the same thing.
+It publishes detailed performance data sheets with reduction percentages for a long list of contaminants, generated by independent labs.
+That is test data the company commissions and presents itself.
+It is not the same as a model showing up in NSF's, WQA's, or IAPMO's certified-products databases, so before you treat any one claim as certified, go check those listings directly.

-LifeStraw and Epic Water Filters are useful contrasts because they hold real certifications on specific models while also publishing broader 'tested to' data.
-The cleaner way to read either brand is to ignore the broad marketing and look up the exact model: confirm which standards and which contaminants are actually certified in the certifier database, and treat everything else as 'tested to.'
-The lesson is that a brand having some certified products does not make every claim on every product a certification.
+LifeStraw and Epic Water Filters are the useful contrast, because they hold real certifications on specific models and also publish broader 'tested to' data alongside them.
+The clean way to read either brand is to ignore the broad marketing and look up the exact model you want: confirm in the certifier database which standards and which contaminants are actually certified, and file everything else under 'tested to.'
+The takeaway is that a brand owning some certified products does not turn every claim on every product into a certification.

 How to read any filter claim from now on

-Treat 'certified' and 'tested' as two separate words that you do not let collapse into each other.
-When a page says a filter 'reduces' or 'removes' something, ask the next question automatically: certified by whom, to which standard, for which contaminant, and is the model in the database?
+From here on, keep 'certified' and 'tested' as two separate words and never let them blur together.
+When a page tells you a filter 'reduces' or 'removes' something, make the follow-up question a reflex: certified by whom, to which standard, for which contaminant, and is this exact model in the database?

-None of this means a 'tested to' product is bad or that its numbers are fake.
-It means the verification burden sits on you instead of on an accredited third party.
+None of this means a 'tested to' product is bad, or that its numbers are made up.
+It means the work of verifying falls on you rather than on an accredited third party.
 A certified product hands you a public, audited, re-tested record tied to a model number.
-A 'tested to' product hands you a document the seller prepared.
-Knowing which one you hold is the whole point.
+A 'tested to' product hands you a document the seller wrote.
+Knowing which of the two you are holding is the whole point of this page.

 FAQ